 Justifiably famous in SF, the SF Bicycle Coalition’s Valet Bike Parking is like a coat check for bikes.
 Give the precious gift of a worry-free fun time to a fellow bicyclist, all while in the company of other SF Bicycle Coalition volunteers.
 Our friendly and experienced staff will train you in everything you need to know.

 Need to pay parking tickets?
-Work them off at the San Francisco Bicycle Coalition through a special DPT program called Project 20!
-First go to the DPT to find out your eligibility and sign up for Project 20 at 567 Seventh St., Monday – Friday, between 8:00 am and 5:00 pm., Phone: (415) 626-4995.
-Download the PDF and contact our Volunteer Coordinator.
+Work them off at the San Francisco Bicycle Coalition through a special SFMTA Community Service program!
+First go to the SFMTA Customer Service Center at 11 South Van Ness Avenue to find out your eligibility and sign up for the Community Service Program.
+More information at the links below.
+Contact our Volunteer Coordinator with questions.